google/gapid/BUILDING.md

 1. Add `C:\tools\python27` to the PATH:
    `set PATH=C:\tools\python27;%PATH%`
-   Alternatively, pass the path to python via the `--python_path` to bazel.
-See the [bazel documentation](https://docs.bazel.build/versions/master/windows.html#build-python) for more info.

 1. Set TMP to something very short. `C:\tmp` is known to work.
 For faster builds, add this folder to the excemptions of the Windows Defender anti-malware scanner.